 If you don’t want to worry about making it back to your ship on time but want to explore a little on your own, you can spend the morning wandering through the old town, visiting the National Archaeological Museum, and exploring the market, then have a relaxing seafood lunch in a restaurant.

 You could also spend the day at a nearby beach or visit the ruins of the Roman baths, Le Terme Taurine, and soak in the Ficoncella hot springs.
 There’s even a pebble beach in Civitavecchia, near the train station, and a seaside promenade with bars and restaurants.
-Or if you have plenty of time, take the short train ride to the town of Tarquinia to see the painted Etruscan tombs, archaeological museum, and medieval town center.

 Be Careful: If you decide to go out on your own, into Rome or to other nearby towns or even just in Civitavecchia, allow extra time to get back to the ship!
 Taking a taxi or private shuttle (see above) back to the port is probably the best option to avoid being late.